astehlik/typo3-extension-html5mediakit/Documentation/Introduction/Index.rst

    :width: 480px
    :alt: A screenshot of the Backend form for editing a video content element

-- Editing metadata for media element
+- Editing metadata for a media element

 .. figure:: ../Images/ScreenshotBackendFormMetadata.png
    :width: 480px